-4) Not applicable (g) Religion and Belief No unfair disadvantage anticipated for the protected characteristic of Religion and Belief.
-Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Religion and Belief?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant Characteristic of Religion and Bellet. boxes).
-Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
-4) Not applicable X Durate start Chance to state Comitos Friday on Drovidad Daneible manaking immankanak Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (h) Sex Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sex?
-There is no anticipated unfair impact on the grounds of sex, with the business contingency plan including the continuation of a robust patient transport service for those who require it to and from the out of hours services.
+(g) Religion and Belief Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Religion and Belief?
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
+4) Not applicable X No unfair disadvantage anticipated for the protected characteristic of Marriage and Civil Partnership.
+Protected Characteristic Service Evidence Provided Possible negative impact and Additional Mitigating Action Required (h) Sex Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sex?
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, harassment and victimisation X There is no anticipated unfair impact on the grounds of sex, with the business contingency plan including the continuation of a robust patient transport service for those who require it to and from the out of hours services.
 Where patients are restricted in terms of travel due to child care or other caring responsibilities, the existing GP home visit service can step in to ensure timely and local care is offered.
+In this regard there is no change from existing provision.
+Through provision of robust person-centred patient transport and home visiting services, NHSGGC can demonstrate appropriate assessment of risk and proportionate measures to remove the

+2) Promote equality of opportunity X 3) Foster good relations between protected characteristics.
+4) Not applicable risk of discrimination while using resources fairly to promote equality of access. (i) Sexual Orientation Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sexual Orientation?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-Remove discrimination, harassment and victimisation X 2) Promote equality of opportunity X 3) Foster good relations between protected characteristics.
-4) Not applicable (i) Sexual Orientation Could the service change or policy have a disproportionate impact on the people with the protected characteristic of Sexual Orientation?
-Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, harassment and victimisation No unfair disadvantage anticipated for the protected characteristic of Sexual Orientation.
+1) Remove discrimination, harassment and victimisation 2) Promote equality of opportunity 3) Foster good relations between protected characteristics.
+4) Not applicable X No unfair disadvantage anticipated for the protected characteristic of Marriage and Civil Partnership.